Psst … hey there, tortilla chips! You’ve got company. Prepare to be joined by the five foods below on your next visit to the guacamole bowl!

 If you just can’t bring yourself to switch to any of the veggie, fruit, or seafood dippers, try some whole grain, seeded crackers or breadsticks.
 You can make your own gluten-free crackers with oats and seeds, which are delicious.

 Can’t give up the noisy crispy bite into chips when you’re eating guacamole?
 Whether store-bought or homemade, taro chips are a great substitute for tortilla chips.
 Place thin slices of this root veggie on a baking sheet brushed with oil and bake in a 400°F oven.
 Let them cool before serving and dipping.

 Are you getting hungry?
-What do you say we test these alternative dippers out with a Classic Mexican Guacamole recipe that’s easy, fast and fun to make?
+What do you say we test these alternative dippers out with a guacamole that’s easy, fast and fun to make?
 To pick out the perfect avocados for making guacamole, you’ll want to make sure they’re ripe by holding them in the palm of your hand and giving them a gentle squeeze.
 Enjoy!